vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 thousand of tridents, awful-looking, clubs

 and missiles like venomous snakes.
-With it I shall embattle Bhīs.ma, Dron. a, and Kr.pa, and the always rough-spoken son of the s¯uta (Karn. a).
+With it I shall embattle Bhīs.ma, Droṇa, and Kr.pa, and the always rough-spoken son of the s¯uta (Karṇa).
 This is my wish, my lord, who took Bhaga’s eyes, so by your grace I may go forth competent!
 52

 Plate 165